Valuation - The Cornerstone of the Bankruptcy Process

 The number of business bankruptcies is highly cyclical, tied closely to the health of the overall economy.
-Over the past 15 years, business bankruptcy filings in the U.S. have seen some significant peaks and valleys (Figure 1).
+Over the last 15 years, business bankruptcy filings in the U.S. have seen some significant peaks and valleys, as presented in the following chart.
 After bottoming out in 2006, business bankruptcies more than tripled by the peak in 2009 during the Great Recession.
 However, since 2009, bankruptcies have declined in every single year, as the economy has experienced a period of sustained growth in an extremely low interest rate environment.

-Throughout the entire bankruptcy process, the practical and strategic implications of valuation play key roles.
+Throughout the entire bankruptcy process, the practical and strategic implications of valuation play a key role.
 Every constituent to the bankruptcy will make decisions based on the value of the debtor and its assets.
-There are specific situations whereby valuation issues are of critical importance – from the filing of a petition under Chapter 11 through the subject debtor’s eventual emergence.
-Some of the most critical areas include: adequate protection; claims determination; plan confirmation; and recovery actions.
+This article describes the specific situations whereby valuation issues are of critical importance - from the filing of a petition under Chapter 11 through the subject debtor’s eventual emergence.
+Some of the most critical areas include: Adequate Protection; Claims Determination; Plan Confirmation; and Recovery Actions.

 When a company files for bankruptcy, the bankruptcy petition automatically enjoins all creditor activity and operates as a stay.
 This automatic stay prevents creditors with liens from enforcing them.
 In order for a secured creditor to repossess its collateral, the creditor must bring forward a motion for relief from the stay.
-Under Section 362(d)(2) of the Code, the bankruptcy court will grant relief from the stay if: (i) the debtor does not have equity in the property; and (ii) the property is not necessary to an effective reorganization.
-In deciding whether to give the creditor relief from the automatic stay, the court must weigh the danger to interests of creditors against the necessity of the property to the debtor’s reorganization.
-While the second item is somewhat subjective and up to the decision of the judge (i.e., how necessary the property is), the determination of whether the debtor has equity in the property is clearly an area where a valuation expert can provide testimony as to the value of the asset relative to the associated lien.
+Under Section 362(d)(2) of the Code, the court will grant relief from the stay if: (i) the debtor does not have equity in the property; and (ii) the property is not necessary to an effective reorganization.
+In deciding whether or not to give the creditor relief from the automatic stay, the court must balance the danger to interests of creditors against the necessity of the property to the debtor’s reorganization.
+While the second item is somewhat subjective and up to the decision of the judge (i.e., how necessary is the property), the determination of whether or not the debtor has equity in the property is clearly an area where a valuation expert can provide testimony as to the value of the asset relative to the associated lien.

 Once the applicable assets have been valued, the value of the collateral in excess of the creditor’s lien can be determined.
 This excess value is sometimes called an equity cushion.
 However, this term may be misleading, as the creditor’s position does not entitle it to any portion of value above and beyond the amount of the lien.
 In addition, it may not truly be an equity cushion, as there could still be junior creditors that have a further claim on the asset(s).
-Thus, it may be more appropriate to think of this excess value as a value cushion rather than an equity cushion.
-Although the determination as to whether a creditor is adequately protected is largely based on the facts and circumstances of each case, the following general guidelines are often cited in court decisions:3
+As such, it may be more appropriate to think of this excess value as a value cushion, as opposed to an equity cushion.
+Although the determination as to whether a creditor is adequately protected is largely based on the facts and circumstances of each case, the following general guidelines are often cited in court decisions:2

-- If the value cushion is between 11% and 20%, the determination of adequate protection will be based on the specific facts and circumstances of the case (e.g., trends in value indications and projections regarding the subject market).
+If the value cushion is between 11% and 20%, the determination of adequate protection will be based on the specific facts and circumstances of the case (e.g., trends in value indications, projections regarding the subject market, etc.).